Skip to main content

 The bottom line

 Robo advisors continue on their way to a digital revolution in asset management.
 Although they are new players in a challenging field, many of the long-established financial services providers now offer their own Robo-advisor as well in an attempt to catch up.
-More and more people are becoming financially literate, want customizable investment solutions, maximize their returns and, ultimately, create a safety net for retirement.
+More and more people are becoming financially literate, want customizable investment solutions, maximize their returns, and, ultimately, create a safety net for retirement.

-In general, it is crucial always to be aware of the fee charged, make sure that top-tier institutions regulate them, know the range of ETFs/Index Funds each uses for their allocation, how responsive the customer service is, the easiness of the online platform, among other factors.
+In general, it is crucial always to be aware of the fees charged, make sure that top-tier institutions regulate them, know the range of ETFs/Index Funds each uses for their allocation, how responsive the customer service is, the easiness of the online platform, among other factors.

 Take your time and choose wisely!